timtimkaaa/MyObsidianRepoo/Inbox/Debates.md

 - So no protests or debates since they're distracting the government
 - Why even talk about **productivity**
 - Anthropomorphic obots just came out and we're still not relaxing in an island
-- A non-repressive, liberated form of productivity is possible
+- A non-repressive, liberated form of productivity is possible (HerbeMarcuse)

-Marcuse imagines a society where technological progress allows for:
+	- We could live in a society where technological progress allows for:

-less alienated work
+		- less alienated work

-more creative and playful forms of activity
+		- more creative and playful forms of activity

-fulfillment of genuine human needs rather than production for its own sake
+		- fulfillment of genuine human needs rather than production for its own sake

 ### Debate notes